 Wasps

 Wasps, hornets, and yellowjackets will sometimes kill bees at the entrance to the hive or out in the wild.
 The best way to deal with them is to find and chemically destroy their nest.
-Alternatively, you can move your hives away from the nest or use an entrance reducer to help the bees better guard against their attackers.
+Alternatively, you can move your hives away from the nest or use an entrance reducer to help the bees guard against their attackers.

 Flies such as the Southern Bee-killer and the Texas Bee-killer are known to eat bees.
 If they come after your hive, there’s nothing to do but move it to a new spot.